jorgecarleitao/arrow2/guide/src/high_level.md

 Its main difference vs a `Vec<Option<T>>` are:

 * Its data is layed out in memory as a `Buffer<T>` and a `Option<Bitmap>`.
-* `PrimitivArray<T>` has an associated datatype.
+* `PrimitivArray<T>` has an associated logical datatype.

-The first difference allows interoperability with Arrow's ecosystem and efficient SIMD operations (we will re-visit this below); the second difference is that it allows semantic meaning to the array: in the example
+The first difference allows interoperability with Arrow's ecosystem and efficient SIMD operations (we will re-visit this below); the second difference is that it allows semantic meaning to the array.
+In the example

 ```rust
 # use arrow2::array::Primitive;